-The first thing you need to do is remove the gas tank from your bike.
-You can either drain all the gasoline or let it remain there, depending on what you think will be easier for you.
+The first thing you need to do is remove the gas chamber compartment from your bike.
+You can drain all the gasoline, let it remain in the tank or save it in a bottle depending on what you think will be easier for you.

 Once the tank has been removed, take a good look at its exterior and see if there are any dents that could prevent proper cleaning later on.
 Also, inspect the welds and see if they’re sturdy enough to hold once everything is done and put back together again.

-Impurities such as rust and moisture not only affect the appearance of your gas tank but also corrode its parts and slow down its performance.
+Impurities such as heavy rust deposits and moisture not only affect the appearance of your gas tank but also corrode its parts and slow down its performance.
 If left unattended, these effects may lead to serious damages in some cases!
-That’s why we recommend having a professional mechanic inspect your gas tank to help you determine its damage and life expectancy.
+That’s why we recommend having a professional mechanic inspect your fuel filter and chamber to help you determine its damage and life expectancy.